NASA Astronaut Group 3

-NASA Astronaut Group 3—'The Fourteen'—was a group of fourteen astronauts selected by NASA for the Gemini and Apollo program.
+NASA Astronaut Group 3 (nicknamed "The Fourteen") was a group of fourteen astronauts selected by NASA for the Gemini and Apollo programs.
+The Apollo spacecraft had a crew of three, so more astronauts were required.
 Their selection was announced in October 1963.
-Seven were from the United States Air Force, four from the United States Navy, one was from the United States Marine Corps and two were civilians.
-Four died in training accidents before they could fly in space.
-All of the surviving ten flew Apollo missions; five also flew Gemini missions.
-Buzz Aldrin, Alan Bean, Gene Cernan and David Scott walked on the Moon.
+Four died in training accidents before they could fly in space: Theodore Freeman, Charles Bassett and C. C. Williams in air crashes, and Roger Chaffee in the Apollo 1 fire.
+All of the surviving ten flew Apollo missions.
+Five also flew Gemini missions: David Scott, Gene Cernan, Michael Collins, Richard Gordon and Buzz Aldrin.
+Aldrin, Alan Bean, Cernan and Scott walked on the Moon, and Bill Anders, Collins and Gordon orbited the Moon but did not land.

-Group 3 was the first to waive the requirement of a test pilot background, though military jet fighter aircraft experience was substituted.
-This applied to Buzz Aldrin, Bill Anders, Gene Cernan, Roger Chaffee, Walter Cunningham and Rusty Schweickart; all the others were test pilots.
-On average, its members were younger, slightly taller and heavier than the previous two groups, and better educated.